- Race in Modern America

-Currently I am working on a biography of Peter Viereck, a long-time, very inspiring History professor that I studied with as an undergraduate at Mount Holyoke College.
-A Pulitzer-prize winning poet, Viereck coined the term "new conservatism" and provided a historical framework and intellectual genealogy for the nascent conservative movement.
-The Bollingen Prize Controversy of 1949: Cold War Culture and Politics.
+Currently I am working on a book about the Bollingen Prize Controversy of 1949.
+I'm also researching a biography of Peter Viereck,a Pulitzer-prize winning poet.
+Viereck coined the term "new conservatism" and provided a historical framework and intellectual genealogy for the nascent conservative movement.

 Strategic Reading: I am interested in teaching students how to be more active readers.
 Instead of perusing a text solely for content, you will learn how to be more strategic by looking for an author's argument, use of evidence, and contribution.
-Like a Sherlock Holmes mystery or an episode of CSI, close analysis can uncloak key information that leads to important discoveries, such as an author's values and assumptions.
-When you read, have a pen in hand, ready to engage in a dialogue with the text—the marginalia of brilliant individuals, like Coleridge, have been published in multi-volume series—because ascertaining what is really going on in a law, pamphlet, or speech, is fundamental for responsible participation in a democracy.
+As with a Sherlock Holmes mystery or an episode of CSI, close analysis can uncloak key information that leads to important discoveries, such as an author's values and assumptions.
+When you read, have a pen in hand, ready to engage in a dialogue with the text, because ascertaining what is really going on in a law, pamphlet, or speech, is fundamental for responsible participation in a democracy.

 2007-2012 | Assistant Professor of History, Pacific University